VladimirNeri/Liri-Node-App/README.md

 </p>

 # default-to
-If no search criteria is provided, the Spotify search defaults to the popular 90s hit "The Sign" by Ace of Bass.
+If no search criteria is provided, the Spotify search defaults to the popular 90s hit "The Sign" by Ace of Base.

 <p>
     <img src="https://github.com/obscura101/Liri-Node-App/blob/master/Images/default-to.png" width="1000"/>